 These areas are not intended to be regulatory, like zoning districts, and their boundaries are generalized.
 A land use planning area may encompass several zoning districts or, conversely, a single zoning district may include more than one land use planning area.
 The descriptions that follow are a sketch plan of the town’s vision for its future.
 As with a conceptual architectural drawing, a set of blueprints will need to be drafted to construct the building.
 The town’s land use regulations and related implementation tools are the detailed instructions that will ensure that the vision described in this land use plan is achieved over time.

 Village/Route 5 South.
 This area includes Norwich village and adjacent lands, as well as the Route 5 South corridor.
 These lands include the most densely developed parts of town and are accessible from state and interstate highways.
-The town should direct the majority of its growth and development to this land use planning area through its land use regulations and the provision of water and/or sewer infrastructure.

 At the nucleus of this area is Norwich village - the historic center of the town.
 The village is densely developed, compact, human-scaled, pedestrian-oriented and mixed-use.
 It has a network of interconnected streets with sidewalks, street trees and buildings set close to the frontages.
 The village business district accommodates mixed-use development, commercial uses and civic spaces.
 Extending out from the downtown core are historic and more recently constructed residential neighborhoods.